 My name is David May, but you can call me Coach May.
 I grew up in Simms, which is in extreme Northeast Texas.
 I am a 1989 graduate of Stephen F. Austin State University with a Bachelors Degree in History.
-This year, I will be teaching 7th grade Texas History and coaching Middle School/High School Football, Middle School Girls Basketball, and Middle School/High School Track.
+This year, I will be teaching 7th grade Texas History and coaching Middle School/High School Football, Middle School Boys Basketball, and Middle School/High School Track.
 I have been married for 30 years to my wife, Katressa, and we have two children, Cody and Lauren.
 Cody is a 2014 graduate from Texas A & M University and Lauren is a 2020 graduate of Texas State University.
 I am a HUGE fan of the Dallas Cowboys, Dallas Stars and the Texas Rangers.
 Since previously retiring in 2018, I am overjoyed to be teaching/coaching at Maypearl ISD.

 2nd Period Code-ft5qids